Release Notes

 General Features

 DirX Audit provides a platform for the central compilation and analysis of identity-based audit logs and snapshots of history entries.
-It includes collectors to retrieve or receive audit information from external source applications, workflows and connectors to import history entries, a database to store this information securely and the DirX Audit Manager and DirX Audit Manager Classic to evaluate the stored audit events and history entries.
+It includes collectors to retrieve or receive audit information from external source applications, workflows and connectors to import history entries, a database to store this information securely and the DirX Audit Manager to evaluate the stored audit events and history entries.

 DirX Audit comprises these main features: